MinhPhanBabsonMSBA/Stock-analysis-/README.md

 # Stock-Analysis

 ## Overview
-This project consists of two parts, focusing on analyzing financial data and using machine learning to predict stock prices for asset management companies.
+This project consists of two parts, focusing on analyzing financial data and using machine learning to predict stock prices for the top 3 investment banking : Goldman Sachs, JP Morgan, and Morgan Stanley.
 The goal is to derive insights from financial statements, implement predictive models, and compare machine learning predictions with traditional Discounted Cash Flow (DCF) valuations.

 ---

 ## Project Breakdown

 ### Part 1: Correlation Analysis of Income Statement Factors
-- **Objective**: Analyze the relationships between various factors in the income statements of asset management companies to understand their impact on financial performance and stock prices.
+- **Objective**: Analyze the relationships between various factors in the income statements of top 3 investment banks to understand their impact on financial performance and stock prices.
 - **Key Tasks**:
-  - Collect and preprocess financial data for selected asset management companies.
+  - Collect and preprocess financial data for selected companies.
   - Perform statistical correlation analysis to identify significant financial indicators.
   - Visualize relationships between income statement factors and stock prices.
 - **Deliverables**: